Jules C. Silber

-Jules Crawford Silber (c.1885–c.1932) was a German mole inside the mail censorship division of British Intelligence during the First World War.
+Jules Crawford Silber (c.1885–1939) was a German mole inside the mail censorship division of British Intelligence during the First World War.
 He remains well known for never having been caught.

 Biography

 He was born in Breslau, in Prussian Silesia, around 1885.
 As a teenager, he emigrated to South Africa, where he learnt English, Afrikaans and Zulu.

 During the Second Anglo-Boer War, the British used his services as an interpreter and an agent in mail censorship.
 About 1,500 prisoners of war from the Boer Commandos were sent to Ceylon and India and Silber went there with them as an agent of censor for 18 months.
 He served as a city-garrison of Abbottabad near the Afghan border.

 When repatriation of prisoners began after the Treaty of Vereeniging and Silber returned to South Africa, where he resided for another 2 years.

 First World War

 He later emigrated to the United States, where he lived for a few years, however he couldn't find a job because of his qualifications.
 When war between the United Kingdom and Germany was declared in 1914 Silber felt patriotism.